 3. Increase the economic potential for GAFI Partners and Stakeholders:

-a) Employ key personnel from each country to manage, screen and monitor the GAFI library.
+a) Employ key personnel from each country to manage, screen and monitor the GAFI screening programmes to schools and local communities.

 b) Produce and screen training videos emphasising alternative livelihoods to deforestation.
 Create bespoke training films tailored to represent the relevant social and political environments.